 The Society’s annual programme begins in September when the annual membership fee of £15/ year becomes due, with a reduced rate of £7.50 for junior members under 16, students in full time higher education, the unwaged, or anyone joining after the 1st January.

-If you would like to find out more about astronomy, or are considering joining our society you are welcome to simply turn up at one of our meetings (see Programme page) or to obtain further information by contacting either our secretary or membership secretary (see Contact us page).
+If you would like to find out more about astronomy or are considering joining our society you are welcome to simply turn up at one of our meetings (see Programme page) or to obtain further information by contacting either our chairman, secretary, or membership secretary (see Contact us page).
 Alternatively, if you have a query about astronomy simply submit it using the “contact form“ on our “Contact us” page.
 Click social media icons for further details.

 Southport Astronomical Society (SAS) is committed to complying with the General Data Protection Regulation that came into force on 25/05/2018.
 We understand it is important to keep your personal information safe and secure and explain how we collect information from you, and what we do with it.